agilexrobotics/tracer_ros/README.md

 ## Communication interface setup

-Please refer to the [README](https://github.com/agilexrobotics/agx_sdk#hardware-interface) of "agx_sdk" package for setup of communication interfaces.
+Please refer to the [README](https://github.com/agilexrobotics/ugv_sdk#hardware-interface) of "ugv_sdk" package for setup of communication interfaces.

 #### Note on CAN interface on Nvidia Jetson Platforms